KHOU: Move to Westheimer studios

-Canceled sale to Cox Media Group

 On February 22, 2022, Tegna announced that it would be acquired by Standard General and Apollo Global Management for $5.4 billion.
 As a part of the deal, KHOU and KTBU, along with their Austin sister station KVUE and Dallas sister stations WFAA and KMPX, would be resold to Cox Media Group.
 The sale was canceled on May 22, 2023.

+Nexstar Media Group, owner of KIAH (channel 39), acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.

 Programming

 Since its inception, KHOU has been a CBS affiliate, and has largely cleared the entire CBS network lineup without interruption.
 In addition to its newscasts, KHOU also airs Great Day Houston, a local talk show hosted by Deborah Duncan with paid segments from local businesses in Houston, following CBS Mornings.
 The talk show, which has aired on the station since 2005, is taped at KHOU's studios on Westheimer Road west of the Galleria.
 KHOU also serves as the local television broadcaster of Houston's annual Thanksgiving Day parade, the H-E-B Holiday Parade.

 Despite being in a market with an ABC-owned station (KTRK-TV), Jeopardy! aired on KHOU from 1986 to 2015 and Wheel of Fortune has aired on that station since 1986 despite their presence on ABC's other network-owned stations along with another ABC O&O syndication staple, The Oprah Winfrey Show, which KHOU carried for its entire run from 1986 to 2011.
 Jeopardy! moved to KTRK on September 14, 2015, making it the last ABC-owned station to carry the quiz show.
 However, KHOU continues to carry Wheel of Fortune at 6:30 p.m., making Houston one of the few markets in the United States where both game shows air on separate stations; in most markets, both game shows are sold as a package, often airing next to one another on the same station in prime time access.
 Both shows rarely air next to each other in most markets in the Central and Mountain time zones, as most network affiliates often program a 6 p.m. newscast during the traditional access hour (7 p.m.
 ET/6 p.m.
 CT) before prime time, with KTRK itself having aired an hourlong 6 p.m. newscast in this hour since September 1982.

-In 1987, KHOU refused to air a television adaptation of the then-popular Garbage Pail Kids trading card series on Saturday mornings, owing to concerns regarding the show's ridicule of the disabled and its abundance of heavy violence; as a result of these decisions and concerns, CBS decided not to air it on their Saturday morning schedule for the 1987–88 television season, and the series, to date, has never been telecast in the United States.
+In 1987, KHOU refused to air a television adaptation of the then-popular Garbage Pail Kids trading card series on Saturday mornings, owing to concerns regarding the show's ridicule of the disabled and its abundance of heavy violence; as a result of these decisions and concerns, CBS decided to remove the series from their Saturday morning schedule for the 1987–88 television season, and the series, to date, has never been telecast in the United States.